ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	Important_Ideas2
 	history.txt

 We really don't need Important_Ideas1 or Important_Ideas2.
 We could delete them but maybe we want to keep them around a while, just not in this directory.
-So, let's create a new directory called "recycle" inside the current directory and move the files in.
+So, let's create a new directory called "recycle" inside the ~/Desktop/Carpentry directory and move the files in.
 You already know how to create a directory.
 The move command is `mv` and you know how to figure out how commands work so go to it.  =)

+	$ mkdir ../recycle/
+	$ mv I*1 I*2 ../recycle/

+Note the use of the `*` as a wild card character.
+Also note that here the syntax with the list of files is that the _last_ file is where all those before it are put.

 The directory structure of Command_Line should now look like:

 	$ ls
 	Important_Ideas
 	history.txt

-We should really have a .txt on the end of Important_Ideas.
-How do we get it there?

->**Comprehension Test:** If **cp** is the copy command then how do we make a copy of the file *Important_Ideas* up one directory?

->**Answer:**

-	$ cp Important_Ideas ../

-Note the structure of the command.

-There are still two left over folders in the current directory though, "Terminal" and "Testing".
-We could delete these one by one but there is a faster way: using wildcards.

-	$ rm -r Te*

->**Question:** What would happen if the command issued was **rm -r * <!-- -->**?

->**Answer:** Everything in the directory that we have permission to delete would be gone.

 ### Renaming Files